OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 - Open the folder of the _Data Source_ you want to debug;
 - Open the C# project in _Visual Studio_, using the _.csproj_ file.

-Using the _Visual Studio_ debbuging features, start the debbuger and from now on, all the requests made in the _OMNIA Platform_ to this _Data Source_ will be forwarded to this debug session.
+Using the _Visual Studio_ debugging features, start the debugger and from now on, all the requests made in the _OMNIA Platform_ to this _Data Source_ will be forwarded to this debug session.

 NOTE: If breakpoints are not loaded, it might be necessary to change _Debugging Information_ setting.
 Click [here](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019#generate-symbol-files-for-a-c-aspnet-or-visual-basic-project){:target="\_blank"} to see how.